hackerMonica/academicpages/_pages/about.md

 self-assessment
 ======
-Own great ability on practice, but did not well on curriculum exams mainly in my first year of college.
-I grasp practical knowledge rapidly while academic ones a little bit slower.
+Own great ability in practice, but could have done better on curriculum exams, mainly in my first year of college.
+I grasp practical knowledge rapidly, while academic ones are slightly slower.

-I like exercising and I am used to run several times a week.
-Besides, I like to use Linux system and I build my own NAS and [anime website](https://hackermonica.me) recently.
+I like exercising, and I am used to running several times a week.
+Besides, I like using Linux systems, and I recently built my own NAS and [anime website](https://hackermonica.me).